MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 6. In the HTML code, paste the embed code you copied directly beneath the comment **add the iframe for the bot here**
 7. Back in the Azure portal, select **Show** for one of your secret keys (it doesn't matter which one), and copy it.
 Then return to Visual Studio Code and paste it in the HTML embed code you added previously, replacing **YOUR_SECRET_HERE**.
 8. In Visual Studio Code, in the **Explorer** pane, right-click **default.html** and select **Reveal in File Explorer**.
-9. In the File Explorer window, open **default.html** in Microdoft Edge.
+9. In the File Explorer window, open **default.html** in Microsoft Edge.
 10. In the web page that opens, test the bot by entering *Hello*.
 Note that it won't initialize until you submit a message, so the greeting message will be followed immediately by a prompt to ask what the time is.
 11. Test the bot by submitting *What is the time?*.